jetbrains-academy/javascript-course/Variables/Variable scopes/task.md

 ```

 ### Block scope
-JavaScript provides the ability to declare variables with let or const within a block bounded by parentheses and they will only be accessible within that block.
+JavaScript allows you to declare variables using `let` or `const` within a block enclosed by curly braces, and those variables will only be accessible within that block.
 ```
 let a = 10;
 let b = 20;
 {
-    console.log(b); // can access to variable from global scope let a = 123; // can declare new variable with block scope with the same name console.log(a);
+    console.log(b); // can access the variable from the global scope let a = 123; // can declare a new variable with block scope using the same name console.log(a);
     let c = 30;
     console.log(c);
 }
-console.log(a); // x from the global scope stays the same console.log(c); // can NOT access to variable from the block
+console.log(a); // a from the global scope stays the same console.log(c); // CANNOT access the variable from the block scope
 ```

 ### Function scope